nicohmje/PID-ballonplate/README.md

 Great idea!
 If you need any help, feel free to shoot me a message on reddit (/u/parisiancyclist) or Instagram (@nicohmje).
 You can also directly contact me through GitHub.

+The STL Files folder includes the necessary parts for this project.
+These should be adapted to your parts and specific setup, and should only serve as a reference.
+The 3MF Files folder includes the prototypes too, if you want a deeper, in-depth look at the projects evolution.

 Happy building!